Westlake Village, California: Geography

-In addition to being a bedroom community for Los Angeles via the Ventura (101) Freeway, Westlake Village is also home to many large commercial offices and the headquarters of the Dole Food Company, K-Swiss and J.D.
-Power and Associates.
+In addition to being a bedroom community for Los Angeles via the Ventura (101) Freeway, Westlake Village is also home to many large commercial offices.
 The western regional office (Region 5) of Anheuser-Busch Inc. is also located in the community.
 Pacific Coast Highway and the Ronald Reagan (CA 118) Freeway also run nearby.
 It is a short drive to the mall in Thousand Oaks.

 Much of Westlake Village is surrounded by open space, including hiking and horse trails, as well as the vast Santa Monica Mountains National Recreation Area.
 The town is in the northwestern Santa Monica Mountains area, and is 9 mi inland from the Pacific Ocean.
 The area is within a wildlife corridor linking the Santa Monica Mountains with other undeveloped habitat.
 Mountain lions have been seen roaming the neighborhoods.
 The lake lies within the watershed of Malibu Creek.
 Water from the lake must be released into the creek in compliance with an agreement between the California State Water Resources Control Board and the Westlake Lake Management Association, a private entity that oversees the operation of the lake.

 The area has several golf courses: the Westlake Golf Course, Sherwood Country Club, and North Ranch Country Club.

 Over one half of the original "Westlake" development lies west across the county line, wholly within the city limits of Thousand Oaks.
 This boundary, which divides the incorporated City of Westlake Village and the Thousand Oaks portion of Westlake Village, crosses over the Westlake Golf Course, halfway between Lakeview Canyon and Lindero Canyon roads, and half of the lake itself.
 Lake Sherwood is nearby.

 The City of Westlake Village is located approximately 40 mi west of downtown Los Angeles in the Conejo Valley.
 Other communities in the surrounding area include Thousand Oaks, Oak Park, Agoura Hills, Calabasas, Newbury Park, and Malibu.